Skip to content

 Can you put today’s energy transition in some historical context?

-I really dived into that question to understand it in The New Map.
+I really dive into that question to understand it in The New Map.
 All of the previous energy transitions unfolded over a century or more.
 They were really energy additions, not energy transitions as people may think about it.
 Oil overtook coal as the world’s number one energy source in the 1960s—and yet today, the world uses three times as much coal as it did in the 1960s.

 This transition is trying to, in a quarter of a century, transform the energy foundations of a $100 trillion world economy.
 That’s a pretty big ambition.
 And it doesn’t just happen by saying we need more ambition.
 It involves a lot of investment, infrastructure and innovation.